JohannMG/MessagingMock/README.md

 # MessagingMock

-~Do not send anything confindetial to this testing API.
+~Do not send anything confidential to this testing API.
 It is not secure.~

 Mocks the API endpoints for CCM App